 in a federal prison.
 Burning a forest is punishable by two, four or six

-year in prison and aggravated arson is punishable by a life-time prison
+years in prison and aggravated arson is punishable by a lifetime prison

 sentence.
 At the firm, we understand the fear and uncertainty of facing